-- checks, both continuously and in relation to specific needs and in compliance with international standards, the efficiency and suitability of the internal control and risk management system, by means of an audit plan, approved by the Board of Directors, based on a structured process that analyses and priorities the main risks; - has direct access to all information needed to carry out his duties; - produces regular reports containing appropriate information concerning his activities, methods used to manage risks, and compliance with plans created to contain these risks.
-He sends these reports to the Chairman of the Board of Statutory Auditors, the Chairman of the Audit and Risks Committee and the Chairman of the Board of Directors, as well as to the Director responsible for the internal control and risk management system; - checks and scrutinises any adverse events reported by the Board of Directors, the Director responsible for supervising operation of the internal control and risk management system or any other executive Directors; - checks and scrutinises any reports of breaches of the Code of Ethics and the Organisational, Management and Control Model pursuant to Legislative Decree 231 of 8 June 2001 (the 'Model') received in the email inbox: organismo231@campari.com or the 'Campari Safe Line' whistleblowing service, submitting them for assessment by the Control and Risks Committee;

-- checks, according to the audit plan, the reliability of IT systems used in financial reporting systems; - updates the Control and Risks Committee on the changes to the organisational structure of the internal audit function.
+- conducts checks, both continuously and in response to specific needs, to ensure the efficiency and suitability of the internal control and risk management system; these checks are in line with international standards and follow an audit plan, approved by the Board of Directors, that is based on a structured process of analysis and prioritization of the key risks; has direct access to all information needed to carry out his duties; - has direct access to all information needed to carry out his duties; - produces regular reports, containing appropriate information, on his activities, the methods used to manage risks, and compliance with plans created to contain these risks.
+He sends these reports to the Chairman of the Board of Statutory Auditors, the Chairman of the Audit and Risks Committee and the Chairman of the Board of Directors, as well as to the Director responsible for the internal control and risk management system; - checks and scrutinises any adverse events reported by the Board of Directors, the Director responsible for supervising operation of the internal control and risk management system or any other executive Directors; - checks and scrutinises any reports of breaches of the Code of Ethics and the Organisational, Management and Control Model (the Model), pursuant to Legislative Decree 231 of 8 June 2001, received in the e-mail inbox organismo231@campari.com or the 'Campari Safe Line' whistleblowing service, submitting them for assessment by the Control and Risks Committee; - checks, based on the audit plan, the reliability of the IT systems used in the financial reporting systems; - updates the Control and Risks Committee on any changes to the organisational structure of the internal audit function.

-The Head of Internal Audit was allocated a budget of \in 1,344,000 to carry out his duties during the Financial Year.
+The Head of Internal Audit was allocated a budget of €1,854,000.00 to carry out his duties during the Financial Year.

-The main activities carried out by the Head of Internal Audit during the Financial Year were as follows:
+The main activities carried out by the Head of Internal Audit during the financial year were as follows: